Videodrome: Filming

 The Samurai Dreams short was filmed in half a day without any audio recorded at a rented spot at a Global TV studio in Toronto, and lasted five minutes longer than what ended up in the final film.

 Three different endings were filmed.
 The ending used in the final film, wherein Max shoots himself on the derelict ship, was James Woods' idea.
 One of the initial intentions for the ending was to include an epilogue after the suicide, wherein Max, Bianca, and Nicki appear on the set of Videodrome.
 Bianca and Nicki are shown to have chest slits like Max, from which grotesque, mutated sex organs emerge.
-Cronenberg described his original vision of the ending as follows: "After the suicide, [Max] ends up on the 'Videodrome' set with Nicki, hugging and kissing and neat stuff like that.
-A happy ending?
-Well, it's my version of a happy ending—boy meets girl on the 'Videodrome' set, with the clay wall maybe covered in blood, but I'm not sure.
-Freudian rebirth imagery, pure and simple."
-In his director's commentary for the Criterion Collection release of the film, Cronenberg credited his decision to omit the epilogue at least partially to his own atheist beliefs, as the apparent resurrection of Max and Nicki on the Videodrome set could be interpreted as having gone to an afterlife, whereas Cronenberg himself does not believe in one.

-Special effects
+Another ending featured an orgy between Bianca, Max, and Nicki after Max shoots himself and sex-organs were designed for the scene, but Cronenberg decided to remove the scene.

+Effects

+Rick Baker, who worked on the effects of An American Werewolf in London, did the effects for the film.
+However, his desired six months of preparation was reduced to two months, and fewer effects were created due to a reduced budget.

+One of the scenes cut from the script showed Max and Nicki's faces melting together while kissing and going across the floor to a bystander's leg and melting him.